Got a question yesterday from Eric Christiansen, my guest for episode #18 of the LeanBlog Podcast.

 I'll be interested to see what your thoughts are on this.

-My response follows (and I’m curious about your responses, click “Comments” to chime in):
+My response follows (and I'm curious about your responses, add a comment at the bottom of the post to chime in):

 I think you CAN be a “lean” company without SPC…. although it's dangerous to say who is “lean” or “not lean” as if it's a binary construct.
 SPC is a tool.
 I think if you have a continuous improvement philosophy of PDCA without SPC you are “more lean” (again, I hesitate to say that) than if you have SPC without the right mindset.